hundepriester/Civ6Drafter/README.md

 # Civ6Drafter
 Drafter for Civ 6
 This Drafter allows you to draft nations for civ6.
+It's VBA code so you can copy&paste

 FAQ: